hicommonwealth/edgeware-homepage/README.md

-## Straightedge: An ethical self-improving smart contract blockchain
+## Straightedge: A self-improving smart contract blockchain with alternative genesis token distribution

 Straightedge is a WASM-based smart contract platform built on [Parity Substrate](https://github.com/paritytech/substrate).
-It is a 0-day fork
-of the [Edgeware](https://edgewa.re/) blockchain built by [Commonwealth Labs](https://commonwealth.im/).
-The Straightedge blockchain is being built because we believe in the vision of Edgeware but believe that the initial distribution mechanisms of the EDGE tokens contains too many edge cases, that decreases the legitimacy of the entire project.
+It is a 0-day fork of the [Edgeware](https://edgewa.re/) blockchain built by [Commonwealth Labs](https://commonwealth.im/).
+The Straightedge blockchain is being built because we believe in the vision of Edgeware but believe in trying to improve on the original token distribution.

-For this reason, we are planning to launch Straightedge on the 15th of September, concurrently with the launch of Edgeware, as a 0 day fork, with the same feature set, but just a slightly changed initital distribution.
+For this reason, we are planning to launch Straightedge on the 15th of September, concurrently with the launch of Edgeware, as a 0 day fork, with the same feature set, but with an alternative initial distribution.

 The primary changes we propose are:
 1) Contract deployers cannot signal on behalf of contracts.